maximeh/syncasa/README.md

 ### Synchronise your Picasa folder with your machine

 Keep your account in sync with your machine, without thinking about it.
+It's just a little hack I use to publish albums easily, so don't expect much from it.

+The sync is done local -> google, and local is considered to be the truth.
+Nothing that happens online is taken into account, also if you change an album name online, some weird stuff may happens.

 ## install